shaikhsajid1111/simple-bank-record-system-CLI-/README.md

 2) search data whether if it exists in txt file
 3) display all records in txt file
 4) Edit Record
-5) Exception Handlings
+5) Exception Handling
-5)Delete Record:
+6)Delete Record: